-In 2013 and 2012, CCDC obtained loans from local banks amounting to P110.8 million and P606.7 million, respectively to finance the construction costs of its projects. at interest rate ranging from 7.0% to 7.5% payable monthly in three years.
+In 2013 and 2012, CCDC obtained loans from local banks amounting to P271.5 million and P606.7 million, respectively to finance the construction costs of its projects. at interest rate ranging from 7.0% to 7.5% payable monthly in three years.

 In 2013 and 2012, MDC increased their funding requirements to finance the construction of the Milano Residences.
-MDC obtained a peso-denominated loan from a local bank amounting to P35.0 million and P413.4 million with a term of up to five years at interest rate of 10.0% per annum.
+MDC obtained a peso-denominated loan from a local bank amounting to P108.6 million and P413.4 million with a term of up to five years.

-During 2013 and 2012, CLC obtained a peso-denominated loan from a local bank amounting to P50.0 million P1,000.0 million, respectively, with a term of two years at interest rate of 1% per annum or the prevailing three month PDST-F on Interest Setting Date plus a credit spread of 3.5% per annum, whichever is higher.
+During 2013 and 2012, CLC obtained a peso-denominated loan from a local bank amounting to P50.0 million and P1,000.0 million, respectively, with a term of two years and subject to interest rate per annum equal to the sum of prevailing three month PDST-F on Interest Setting Date plus a credit spread of 3.5% per annum or gross BSP overnight borrowing rate plus 1% per annum, whichever is higher.
 Principal repayment is scheduled within two years from and after the date of the initial borrowing, inclusive of a grace period of one year on principal repayment.